Data Wrangling

 labs(title = "Is county-level socio-economic disadvantage associated with more opioid pills per capita?",

-x = "Area Disadvantage Index",
+x = "Area Deprivation Index",

 y = "Opioid pills per capita")